BlueByteSystemsInc/PDMShell/src/MOVE.md

 - `source`
   The complete file path of the file to move.
   You can also specify a folder path.
-This will move the files in that folder.
+This will move the actual folder.
   Temporary files starting with `~` are ignored.

 - `directory`
   Target directory where to move the file(s) to.
 Must exist in the vault.

 - `search`
   Search query.
-Use this to move all search results from the source folder.
+Use this to move all search results from the source folder. **This does not support moving folders from a search**

 - `recursive`
   Affects the search parameter.
 Specify `-recursive` to make the search recursive.